ryanwoconnor/faq.twin.villas/rusticretreatct.md

 ### Thermostat Information

 We have three thermostats in this apartment.
+The thermostats shown below are for HEAT only.
 The apartment is equipped with electric heat.
 The thermostats are located in each bedroom, and one just outside the bathroom door.
 Photos of them are located here:

 <img width="50%" height="50%" src="assets/images/rr_therm1.jpeg"/>
 <br/>